HF-MB/HF-MB/README.md

 # 👋 Welcome to My GitHub Profile!

-I'm Henning, a recent boot camp graduate on the path to becoming a skilled data analyst. 📊 I have a strong focus on learning SQL and Python 🐍, and I'm passionate about turning raw data into meaningful insights.
+I'm Henning, a recent boot camp graduate on the path to becoming a skilled data analyst. 📊 I have a strong focus on learning SQL and Python, and I'm passionate about turning raw data into meaningful insights 🔮.
 Here's a little more about me:

 ## 📚 About Me